lablup/beps/drafts/BEP-1014-preemption-of-low-priority-sessions.md

 The scheduler determines if it needs to perform preemption as follows:

-- There are not enough resources to schedule a pending session.
+- There are not enough resources to schedule the pending session in the front of the job queue.
 - There are running sessions with lower priority than the pending session in the front of the job queue.

 When doing preemption, there may be multiple running sessions with same or different priority values to preempt.